DevTiolu/Devops_Projects/Linux-Project/README.md

 # Basic Commands in Linux

+Linux is the best-known and most-used open source operating system.

 ## `sudo` command

 **sudo** which is short for **superuser do** is a command that lets you perform tasks that require administrative permissions.